COSC481W-2022Winter/capstone-hackmcx/README.md

 Senior at EMU double majoring in Computer Science and Economics with a goal to become a software engineer.
 I enjoy watching Tv shows and Movies as well as playing videogames and exercising.

+**Zhaoyue Xu - Team Member**

+Senior at EMU with CS Major.
+Having experince with working in Agile from internships.
+Interested in gaming and anime.